Ibrahimovic tests positive for Covid-19 as AC Milan striker heads into quarantine | Goal.com

 The 38-year-old must self-isolate after seeing it revealed that he is a carrier of the coronavirus.

-The enigmatic Swedish striker is the only member of playing and coaching staffs at San Siro to have posted a positive test.
+The enigmatic Swedish striker is the only member of playing and coaching staff at San Siro to have posted a positive test.

 An enforced break means that Ibrahimovic will play no part in Milan’s upcoming fixtures.